fvaleri/strimzi-debugging/sessions/008/README.md

 Created topic wc-input.
 Created topic wc-output.

-# run thisc commad in a different shell
+# run in a different shell
 $ mvn clean compile exec:java -f sessions/008/kafka-trans/pom.xml -q
 Creating a new transactional producer
 Creating a new transaction-aware consumer
 READ: Waiting for new user sentence

 $ kafka-console-producer.sh --bootstrap-server :9092 --topic wc-input
->All transactions should be rounded down if you ask me, but that's just my 0 cents.
+>a long time ago in a galaxy far far away
 >^C

 $ kafka-console-consumer.sh --bootstrap-server :9092 --topic wc-output \
   --from-beginning --property print.key=true --property print.value=true
-but	1
-All	1
-be	1
-that's	1
-my	1
-transactions	1
-down	1
-0	1
-cents.
-1
-me,	1
+a	2
-ask	1
+away	1
-should	1
+in	1
+far	2
-rounded	1
+ago	1
-just	1
+time	1
-if	1
+galaxy	1
-you	1
+long	1
-^CProcessed a total of 16 messages
+^CProcessed a total of 8 messages
 ```

 Now we can stop the application (Ctrl+C) and take a look at partitions content.
 Our topics have both one partition, so